Effect of certification on injury rates

 - Occupational health and safety interventions, including regulatory approaches, programs, and management systems, are key strategies for reducing worker injury and illness.

-- The evaluation found that certification is associated with lower injury rates.
-However, the COR program appears to be identifying good performers, and participation may be associated with other factors that are driving the injury rate reduction.
+- Both the BC and Alberta evaluations found that certification is associated with lower injury rates.
+However, COR programs appear to be identifying good performers, and participation may be associated with other factors that are driving the injury rate reduction.

 - We are currently assessing and developing the BC Construction Safety Alliance’s COR audit database, in preparation for a future investigation of the effect of the COR program on firm injury claim rates.